Aorosee/Notes/EC2_Ubuntu1804_NodeJS_setup.md

 ## Current Targets/Issues
 * Redirect to Https from ExpressJS (Helmet?) </br>
 * Cert/PryKey file access </br>
+* Retrieve NodeJS server console when opening a new terminal </br>

 ## Create An Instance on EC2
 * Create an instance. </br>